Alexander's Ragtime Band Irving Berlin, arranged by Joe Ambrosio

 Johnny Has Gone for a Soldier Civil War Ballad, arranged by Gary E. Parks

 SSA Voices with Keyboard and Optional Percussion (Triangle, Windchimes)

 Sometimes known as "Buttermilk Hill," this Civil War ballad is simply and beautifully set for SSA voices by Gary Parks.
 It also calls for optional wind chimes and triangle, which add to the tenderness of the text.
-Junior High and above.
+Middle School and above.

 Vickie Tucker Courtney has us preparing for winter in this evocative setting of an original text by Herb Frombach.
 The pleasures of summer and autumn fade, but there is still so much for us to look forward to.
 This piece will be a fine selection for Fall Concert or Festival use.

 Originally written for the National Middle School Association 2003 Conference Honor Chorus, this SSA accompanied arrangement skillfully combines rhythmic ostinato with a legato vocal line.
 Appropriate for any concert or festival, Jubilate! is also available 3-part mixed voices (CM9168).

 SA Voices with Keyboard & Optional Horns, Strings, and Continuo

 Scored for optional horns, strings and continuo, this SA arrangement with optional solo opportunities will both delight and challenge your treble choir.
 Banner’s classical arrangement is of the highest quality appropriate for festival or concert use.

 “Lead Gently, Lord” is the second of three installments in Adolphus Hailstork’s Three Dunbar Hyms, featuring text by Lawrence Dunbar, the first known African-American author of hymn texts.
 This soulful SAB octavo is a testament to the hope inspired by the Lord and the guidance He provides.